CryptoOnion/doc/concepts/modules.md

 }
 ```

-With module mixing, this monitoring system can easily be added to another subsystem, such as the master-worker model.
+Using module mixing, this monitoring system can easily be added to another subsystem, such as the master-worker model.
 This is done by extending both modules that are to be mixed and then combining their architectures by specializing the peers of one module to the peers of the other module by using `<:`, like so:

 ```scala
 @multitier trait MonitoredMasterWorker[T] extends MultipleMasterWorker[T] with Monitoring {